 The Book of Exodus says that the people were told to collect manna only for one day and on the Sabbath for two days.
 If they collected for two days on any other day but for the Sabbath, it rotted but for the Sabbath it did not.
 What is the meaning of this?
 Answer

 The way certain things are put in the Bible seems to encourage moralizing, perfectionism, and other distortions that humanity has been trapped in, especially with regards to sexuality and the non-acceptance of it.
 For example: “Do not fornicate,” in the Old Testament, or the passage on adultery that Christ preached on the Mount: “But I say unto you.
 That whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart.”

 Do I perceive it this way because of my authority problem which applies to God and Christ too?
 Was what was expressed in the Bible a distortion of what and how Christ said it?
 If it was said that way, was it done so because it was directed to the needs of the people of that time and we today need to interpret it differently?
 Or is it also given as a goal that we gradually and acceptingly need to work toward?
 Answer

-Next Top 10 Q&As: Reincarnation
+Next Top 10 Q&As: Prayer & Meditation

-The Guide Speaks: 1000’s of answers, one source.
+The Guide Speaks: Thousands of Answers, One Source.